RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Introduction

-\begin{enumerate}[nosep] \item \textbf{An agentic method that automates repository build and test status management} generalized to any language and any platform, eliminating the tedium of human effort.
+\begin{enumerate}[nosep] \item \textbf{Formal definition of the repository build and management problem.} Distinct from prior empirical studies of repository building, RepoLaunch formally proposes the repo build and management problem.
+It proposes an extensible framework with dedicated failure pattern analysis to guild future improvements in agentic system design and LM training.

+\item \textbf{The first work generalized to arbitrary languages and platforms.} Unlike prior empirical works for automation of a specific language and a single platform, RepoLaunch is the first unified solution generalized to arbitrary languages and platforms.

-\item \textbf{A fully automated pipeline to create SWE tasks} to evaluate and train LLM agents, with task design as the only human effort.
-We release SWE-bench-Live/MultiLang and Windows together as demonstration.
+\item \textbf{A fully automated pipeline for constructing SWE tasks to evaluate and train LM agents}, requiring human effort only at the task-design stage.
+As demonstrations, we release SWE-bench-Live / MultiLang \& Windows -- the \textbf{first} multi-language and multi-platform solution for automated and continuously-updating SWE dataset creation.